pierrevrstrtn/EnergyScope/Docs/sections/Data for the Belgian energy system.rst

 Bibliography:
 -------------

-[limpens2021generating] Limpens, G. (2021).
+- [1] Limpens, G. (2021).
 Generating energy transition pathways: application to Belgium (Doctoral dissertation, UCL-Université Catholique de Louvain).
-[rixhon2021comprehensive] Rixhon, Xavier and Colla, Martin and Verleysen, Kevin and Tonelli, Davide and Limpens, Gauthier.
+- [2] Rixhon, Xavier and Colla, Martin and Verleysen, Kevin and Tonelli, Davide and Limpens, Gauthier.
 Comprehensive integration of the non-energy demand within a whole-energy system : Towards a defossilisation of the chemical industry in Belgium.
 Proceedings ECOS2021.
-[Brynolf] Brynolf, S., Taljegard, M., Grahn, M., & Hansson, J. (2018).
+- [3] Brynolf, S., Taljegard, M., Grahn, M., & Hansson, J. (2018).
 Electrofuels for the transport sector: A review of production costs.
 Renewable and Sustainable Energy Reviews, 81, 1887-1905.
-[H2coalitie] Hydrogen Import Coalition.
+- [4] Hydrogen Import Coalition.
 Shipping sun and wind to Belgium is key in climate neutral economy.
 2020